codex-storage/nim-codex/tests/integration/nat/relay-download/README.md

 B uploads a file, then C fetches it over the network through the relay and gets the same content back.

+A second check ensures that the relay server does not expose private addresses.

 Per-run container logs (router, bootstrap, client, node) are written before teardown to `tests/integration/logs/<timestamp>__NAT_relay_download/<test>/<service>.log`.